 - The Woodrow Wilson Presidential Library and Museum, Explore the life of our 28th president, Staunton, VA Wilson & Slavery Tour is a special guided tour that focuses on the experiences of the enslaved people who lived and labored in the Presbyterian Manse where Woodrow Wilson was born.
 During his presidency he allowed discriminatory Jim Crow laws to be put into place in Washington D.C., and allowed the secretary of the treasury and the postmaster general to segregate their departments.

-Here in Richmond we are lucky to access these sites and that historians and archeologists are making these histories public for our education and to honor those who lived through those times.
+Here in Richmond we are lucky to access these sites and that historians and archaeologists are making these histories public for our education and to honor those who lived through those times.

 Related post: Richmond Institutions Celebrate Black History Month